fhiso/sources-and-citations/creators-name.md

 {.note} This is not guaranteed to be true of every collation order.
-French is traditionalled sorted initially by ignoring accents, and only considering accents if the text is otherwise equal.
+French is traditionalled sorted initially by ignoring accents, and only considering accents if the strings are otherwise identical.
 This could result in ther ordering being determined by data outside the *sort data* instead of the diacritics within the *sort data*.
 An application sorting French in this manner might not be able to apply the collation algorithm directly to the full `CreatorsName`.